mkauers/ore_algebra/README.md

 for more information.

+Apple users should check whether gcc is aliased to clang.
+If so, we recommend installing gcc using homebrew, then run

+  export CC=gcc-14

+in the terminal directly before installing ore_algebra.

 ### With Sage installed from operating system packages

 If your copy of Sage comes from operating system packages (e.g., Debian, Ubuntu,